 If you have been injured at work in Massachusetts, you may be entitled to collect workers’ compensation benefits for lost wages, medical bills and possibly a lump sum settlement, among other benefits.
-Our firm is working with experienced workers’ compensation lawyers in MA, who charge no fee unless you win your claim.
-Feel free to contact us toll free or online for a free (no obligation) case evaluation.
+Our firm is working with experienced Massachusetts workers’ compensation lawyers, who charge no fee unless you win your claim.
+Feel free to contact us 24/7 at 1-800-992-6878 or fill out a contact form online.

 Do You Need an Experienced MA Workers’ Compensation Lawyer?